-Entrepreneurship and Prosperity in Low-income Countries, 15.S15 Course Description and Objectives
+Entrepreneurship in Large Markets with Low Income, 15.S15 Course Description and Objectives

 This course examines how innovations and entrepreneurship can give rise to prosperity in low- income countries, and helps students participate in that opportunity.